euphoria/thrifty/docs/index.rst

 .. _index:

 ===================================
-Welcome to thrifty's documentation!
+Welcome to Thrifty's documentation!
 ===================================

-Everything you need to know about thrifty, all in one place.
+Everything you need to know about Thrifty, all in one place.

 Getting started
 ===============